Learn Mandarin Chinese: 5 Best Ways to Study Chinese

-Not for beginners but great for learning topic specific vocabulary.
-However, I don't think that Serge's program works well on it's own because there is no systematic development of vocabulary, and not enough repetition.
+Not for beginners but great for learning topic-specific vocabulary.
+However, I don't think that Serge's program works well on its own because there is no systematic development of vocabulary and not enough repetition.
 I tried listening to Serge after I had done about 15 lessons in Pimsleur and I gave up after about lesson 3.
 There were just too many vocabulary words to remember and I got frustrated.
-This course is really much more like a regular textbook course in Chinese and made me feel discouraged in the same way a course did.
+This course is much more like a regular textbook course in Chinese and made me feel discouraged in the same way a course did.
 However, after I'd gotten through two courses in Pimsleur, I was able to come back and read the Serge lessons more easily.

-Helpful Addition to Other Mandarin Chinese Courses: Like ChinesePod, this course can help you expand your vocabulary in specific areas that you want to know more words.
+Like ChinesePod, this course can help you expand your vocabulary in specific areas that you want to know more words.
 For example, I was very frustrated when we were ordering food in restaurants on our last trip because I kept on getting foods that were too spicy.
-Serge has a great lesson about describing the taste of food, and I especially appreciated learning how to say "bu la!" not hot and spicy!
-I definitely go to Serge to learn vocabulary about directions, riding in a taxi, using an internet cafe and other specific topics.
+Serge has a great lesson about describing the taste of food, and I especially appreciated learning how to say "bu la!" (not hot and spicy!).
+I definitely go to Serge to learn vocabulary about directions, riding in a taxi, using an internet cafe, and other specific topics.

-How the Program Works: This program is similar to Rosetta Stone but which incorporates English and Mandarin within the lessons rather than relying only on full immersion.
-The advantage of using both English and Mandarin is that Powerspeak eases you into the language learning situation and is able to explain both cultural and grammar clues clearly, similarly to ChinesePod.
+How the program works: This program was similar to Rosetta Stone but which incorporates English and Mandarin within the lessons rather than relying only on full immersion.
+The advantage of using both English and Mandarin is that Powerspeak eases you into the language learning situation and can explain both cultural and grammar clues clearly, similarly to ChinesePod.

-Familiar Words Like most of these Chinese learning programs, Powerspeak starts off by teaching how to greet people in the first lesson and how to talk about your family in the second lesson.
-After the user listens to the introductory story, they are taught the vocabulary by using simple computer games like matching, fill in the blanks and sorting words into sentences.
+Familiar words Like most of these Chinese learning programs, Powerspeak starts by teaching how to greet people in the first lesson and how to talk about your family in the second lesson.
+After the user listens to the introductory story, they are taught the vocabulary by using simple computer games like matching, fill in the blanks, and sorting words into sentences.

-Maybe too Much for Beginner.
-As a person who has studied the language for a while, I really appreciate expanding my vocabulary.
+Maybe too much for a beginner.
+As a person who has studied the language for a while, I appreciate expanding my vocabulary.
 However, I don't think that introducing all of these words in the first lesson of a program is very helpful.
-There is an overload of words that are used in the same way rather than words which help you continue on in a conversation.
+There is an overload of words that are used in the same way rather than words that help you continue in a conversation.
 In the first lesson of Pimsleur, you learn to say hello and then ask people if they can speak English.
 Surely that is the most useful thing a beginner language learner can know!

-Helps Teach Written Pinyin.
-Although I think that this program might be tough to use as a starting tool for Chinese learning, I do believe it is a powerful way to reinforce and expand a person's language skills.
+It helps teach pinyin.
+Although I think that online or app learning tends to go a bit too fast at times and might be tough to use as a starting tool for Chinese learning, I do believe it is a powerful way to reinforce and expand a person's language skills.
 Because it is a computer program and visual, it helps in learning the pinyin (characters are also included but not emphasized).
 I do find that after I know how to say the words, it helps me to remember them if I see them written down.
-The game format also adds some variety which can help motivate me to want to spend more time in learning each day.
+The game format also adds some variety which can help motivate me to want to spend more time learning each day.

-One final help for me has just been going through phrasebooks.
+One final help for me has just been going through phrasebooks and grammar books.
 The ones I have used are: